eead-csic-compbio/coexpression_motif_discovery/README.md

-This repository documents how to discover cis-regulatory motifs proximal promoters of plants in [RSAT::Plants](http://rsat.eead.csic.es/plants).
+This repository documents recipes to discover cis-regulatory motifs within proximal promoters of plants in [RSAT::Plants](http://rsat.eead.csic.es/plants).

 The reports and data in [Modules/](./Modules/) correspond to the benchmark experiment with peach expression-based gene modules.